petercai/notes/python/Flask/Flask.md

 The return value from paginate is a Pagination object.
 The items attribute of this object contains the list of items in the requested page.
 There are other useful things in the Pagination object that I will discuss later.

 Now let’s think about how I can implement pagination in the index()

+# The **`pip install -e .`** command
+It is used to install a Python package in **editable mode** (also known as **“development mode”**).
+Let’s explore what this means:

+1. **Editable Mode**:

+    - When you install a package in editable mode, it creates a **symbolic link** or **shortcut** from the installed package to the original source code directory.
+    - Any changes made to the source code are immediately reflected in the installed package.
+2. **Use Cases for Editable Mode**:

+    - **Development and Testing**:
+        - During development, you can work on the package code directly without repeatedly reinstalling it.
+        - Useful for testing changes without the overhead of rebuilding and reinstalling the package.
+    - **Dependency Development**:
+        - If you’re developing a package that other projects depend on, you can install it in editable mode.
+        - Other projects using your package will automatically use the updated code.
+3. **How It Works**:

+    - When you run **`pip install -e .`**:
+        - The current directory (where your package’s **`setup.py`** resides) is installed.
+        - A symbolic link is created from the installed package to the source code directory.
+        - Any changes to the source code are immediately reflected in the installed package.
+4. **Typical Usage**:

+    - While working on a project, you can install its dependencies (including your own package) in editable mode:

+        ```
+        pip install -e .
+        ```

+    - This is common when developing a package and its dependencies simultaneously.
+5. **Advantages**:

+    - Simplifies development workflows.
+    - Avoids the need to reinstall the package after every code change.
+    - Ideal for iterative development and testing. s
+Remember that using **`pip install -e .`** allows you to work on your package code seamlessly without the hassle of repeated installations. 🚀🐍